libspng/png-restart-marker/README.md

 A PNG encoder or decoder conforms to this specification if it satisfies the following conditions.

+Note this is an early specification and implementations are free to support only one segmentation type, the goal is to have a debate on which type should be required for the final version.

 ### Conformance of PNG encoders

 * It does not write a `mARK` chunk or attempt to segment the image if the interlace method is not 0.